kroki/glxoffload/README.md

 showed through an original small viewport.
 Viewport geometry will be updated on the next 16th frame.
 This can be fixed but probably not worth it as kroki/glxoffload targets high FPS rate applications.

+## Why Mesa drivers (like Nouveau) do not work for discrete card?

+To render frames on discrete video card and display them on integrated video card kroki/glxoffload simultaneously uses two "current" GLX contexts in a single thread, one for each card.
+This is only possible when each card is driven by its own libGL because "current" GLX context is a singleton rooted in this library (thus with kroki/glxoffload GLX context for integrated card comes from Mesa libGL and GLX context for discrete card comes from proprietary libGL).
+All Mesa drivers use the same libGL, so you can't have more than one "current" GLX context per thread for Mesa drivers.
+Perhaps it's possible to play some dirty rename trick and load Mesa libGL twice, but that's not supported out of the box.